 Their friendly conversation escalated into a discussion of who was tougher, which led to a fight, which led to threats, which, after Abernathy left the bar to obtain a gun, led to a shooting.
 After the shooting, Abernathy went to the bar next door.
 He was arrested there.

-Newspaper reports portrayed each man favorably, finding little of concern in the violence between them or of the violence in their backgrounds.
+Newspaper reports portrayed each man favorably, finding little of concern in the violence between them or in the violence in their backgrounds.
 Abernathy, nicknamed “Bloody,” was twenty-two years old and unemployed, with a prior conviction for disturbing the peace and reportedly unable to hold a steady job due to unreliability and troublemaking.

 Leslie, a 39-year old Civil War veteran of the 6th West Virginia Cavalry, millworker, and volunteer firefighter, was known for his physical aggressiveness.